-'''

-Feature Execute the test scenario for a workload

-Scenario Evaluate the "Stability Testing" workload for

-1000" users simultaneously

-3

-"100" users enter the system for each "00:10:00"

-4

-"100" users leave the system for each "00:01:00"

-"1000" users register into the system

-5

-simultaneously

-6

-And performance testing execution during "04:00:00"

-When

-"1%" ("20") of the virtual users execute the

-"Solution Architect" user profile:

-8

-When

-"77%" ("770") of the virtual users execute the

-"Development Team" user profile:

-10

-"3.9%" ("30") of them execute the "Adjust Approve

-Time" script

-"96.1%" ("740") of them execute the "Submit

-11

-And

-Expected Time" script

-12

-'''

-Figure 9: Snippet of textual representation of the Changepoint Canopus Performance Scenario model a Canopus Performance Scenario model.
+1 Feature Execute the test scenario for a workload 2 Scenario Evaluate the "Stability Testing" workload for "1000" users simultaneously 3 Given "100" users enter the system for each "00:10:00" 4 And "100" users leave the system for each "00:01:00" 5 And "1000" users register into the system simultaneously 6 And performance testing execution during "04:00:00" 7 When "1%" ("20") of the virtual users execute the "Solution Architect" user profile: 8 - 9 When "77%" ("770") of the virtual users execute the "Development Team" user profile: 10 Then "3.9%" ("30") of them execute the "Adjust Approve Time" script 11 And "96.1%" ("740") of them execute the "Submit Expected Time" script 12 a Canopus Performance Scenario model.
 Therefore, each script element presented in the Changepoint scenario model is decomposed into a Canopus Performance Script model, which details each user interaction with the SUT functionalities.
 Figure 10 presents a snippet of the Submit Expected Time script.
 This model is composed of four activities, each one of them has another subgraph model associated, represented by "+" (plus) on the bottom script element.
 This decomposition allows to reuse part of the modeled performance scripts.
 For instance, in this case study a Login script element is decomposed into a model that is included into several others scripts.